 How to Make Watercolor Cards

-- First wet your brush in your pot of water and mix it with some paint on a pallet, test the color on a paper towel or a scrap of paper.
+- First, wet your brush in your pot of water and mix it with some paint on a palette, test the color on a paper towel or a scrap of paper.

 - Paint just a rough shape of what you want with the colors you choose.
 We did ice cream cones because it’s easy, just a circle and a triangle.

 - You can wait for the paint to dry or blot it with a paper towel to dry, then trace it over with your black ink pen.

 - Add some details like lines for the cones, and some squiggles for the ice cream, and you are done with the painting part.